Concrete18/Game-Save-Manager/README.md

 ## Python Techniques Used

 * Tkinter messagebox and directory dialog
-* Fully works with python built in modules only
 * SQLite Database
 * File copying and other manipulations
 * Object oriented design